 Interactive Case History CPD Module

-In response to feedback from 400 GPs Target Ovarian Cancer commissioned BMJ Learning to develop a FREE ACCESS online continuing professional development tool.
-The tool provides an hour of accredited learning based on interactive case studies involving ovarian cancer.
+This module provides an hour of accredited learning based on interactive case studies involving ovarian cancer.
 As with all the BMJ Learning modules, this tool has been peer reviewed and incorporates the latest research available; and in April 2011 it underwent revision to reflect the NICE clinical guidelines.

 The module was 'highly commended’ by the 2010 Excellence in Oncology Awards in the best professional education initiative category'.
 The judges recognised it showed great potential to influence the diagnosis of ovarian cancer.